louisriehl/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2, modified and improved on with extra features and bug fixes!

+## Features

+ * User authentication
+ * Admin control of products and categories
+ * User-created reviews
+ * Checkout system and email receipt generation

+ Note: While email receipts are created, they aren't being sent.
+Hook up your preferred SMTP protocol!

+## Screenshots

 ## Setup